Jackson Lee (soccer)

-Jackson Lee (born 10 September 2001) is an Australian soccer player who plays for USL Championship club Rhode Island FC.
+Jackson Lee (born 10 September 2001) is an Australian soccer player who plays for USL Championship club Brooklyn FC.

 Early life

 Lee played youth soccer with the Perth Glory FC Youth.

 College career

 In 2020, he began attending George Mason University, where he played for the men's soccer team.
 On 27 February 2021, he made his collegiate debut in a match against the James Madison Dukes.
 On March 17, 2021, he recorded his first collegiate shutout in a 0–0 draw against the George Washington Colonials.
 On 10 April 2021, he played nine minutes as an outfield player against the West Virginia Mountaineers.
 He was named to the Commissioner's Honor Roll after both his freshman and sophomore seasons.

 In 2022, he transferred to West Virginia University to play for their men's soccer team for his junior season.
 He recorded his first victory for the team in his debut on 25 August 2022 against the Robert Morris Colonials.
 After his junior season, he was named to the Commissioner's Honor Roll.
 In November 2023, he was named the school's Student-Athlete of the Week and in December he was named to the TopDrawerSoccer National Team of the Week.
 In his senior season, he set a school record for most goalkeeper wins with 17.
 After his senior season, he was named to the All-Sun Belt Conference Second Team, the All-Southeast Region Second Team, the Academic All-District Team, and a Scholar All-American.